Tirupati : A Solo Tour to Lord Vishnu’s Grandeur

 In the midst of my journey …

 A peculiar incident took place with me as a pack of monkeys who were hocking around the halted train gained its attention.
 Two of them came towards me and tried to grab my cellphone but at that moment I fooled them by instead handing a pack of biscuit.
 They took the pack and went back.
-Many people discouraged me, said I had come during wrong season (Pongal and Makar Sankranti) and I won’t even get to place my foot in the temple neither will I get any accommodation.
+Many people discouraged me, said I had come during the wrong season (Pongal and Makar Sankranti) and I won’t even get to place my foot in the temple neither will I get any accommodation.

 DAY 2: प्रतीक्षा (Waiting)

 14TH Of Jan 2018.

 I got broke as there was no reliable source to guide me strangled between a crowd of one lakh devotees with no hopes to get even a small piece of rug to sleep☹.
-For almost an hour I was wandering in search of a room with two bags and I really felt that I should have not taken up this lone trouble.
+For almost an hour I was wandering in search of a room with two bags and I really felt I should have not taken up this lone trouble.
 I should have listened to my Parents.
 I had to find a way out now.

-Then I landed at Kashi math…
+Then I landed at Kashi Math…

 Disheartened, I sat on the bench of the Banyan tree outside the Vaikuntha temple in the complex.
-Morally down and loosing all hopes, I lowered my head and felt like now I have no other option left than to return to math.
+Morally down and losing all hopes, I lowered my head and felt like now I have no other option left than to return to math.
 Within seconds an anonymous man came hopingly towards me with a shaved head and a barefoot, he said nothing and went by.
-For a while I forgot all the sadness and grieve when I saw him heading towards the Free line.
+For a while, I forgot all the sadness and grieve when I saw him heading towards the Free line.

 “Yes, there is always a way no matter how hard the situation is.”

 DAY 3: समाप्ति (Accomplishment)

 15th of Jan 2018.